statds/ids-s22/notes/docs/intro.md

 - Jupytext has nice features handling markdown source
 - Install `jupyter-boook` with  `pip install jupeter-book`

+To build the book, go to the source directory of the book. under `notes`,  run `jb build .`

 ### MyST Markdown

 Markedly Structured Text (MyST) examples: